bessagroup/f3dasm/f3dasm/doe/notes.md

 # DoE Package

 ## RESPONSIBILITY:
-This package is responsible for managing the information required to generate the DoE data table and used by the simulator, the machine learning and the optimization packages.
+This package is responsible for managing the information required to generate the DoE data table used by the simulator, the machine learning and the optimization packages.

 ## Requirements:
 * shall automatically generate data points using several sampling methods